WEQX

 WEQX is an independent FM radio station broadcasting from Manchester, Vermont, its city of license.
 The station broadcasts on 102.7 MHz with an effective radiated power (ERP) of 1,250 watts.
-With the station's transmitter tower located on nearby Equinox Mountain at an elevation of 2490 feet (760 m), WEQX reaches the equivalent of 50,000 watts ERP.
-Because of its signal strength, the station is able to reach the distant Albany-Schenectady-Troy New York area, Saratoga Springs, Lake George, and Glens Falls along with Manchester, Bennington, and central Vermont, western Massachusetts, and western New Hampshire.
+With the station's transmitter tower located on nearby Equinox Mountain at an elevation of 2490 ft, WEQX reaches the equivalent of 50,000 watts ERP.
+Because of its signal strength, the station is able to reach the Capital District and Lake George areas of New York, including Albany, Saratoga Springs and Glens Falls, as well as covering southern Vermont and portions of western Massachusetts and New Hampshire.
 WEQX plays an alternative rock-centered eclectic format more varied than large commercially owned and operated stations.

-Despite being located in Vermont, WEQX was voted the best radio station for the Capital Region (Albany, New York) by the Metroland alternative newsweekly for 15 years running up to 2006, and voted best radio station of 2002 and 2006 by the Albany Times Union.
+Despite being located in Vermont, WEQX was voted the best radio station for the Capital Region (Albany, New York) by the Metroland alternative newsweekly for 15 years running up to 2006; it was also voted best radio station of 2002 and 2006 by the Albany Times Union.
 It has also won Best Radio Station of the Year awards from Rolling Stone magazine in 1993, 1995 and 1996.
 In addition, the Album Network (a radio industry magazine) voted the station the Best Alternative Radio Station in the Country (small market), in 1995.